kieferyap/learn-by-example/web-development/front-end/vue-3/12-routing/README.md

 # Same Path Routing
 - Suppose the user is in `/posts/1`, and wants to navigate to `/posts/2` by clicking the "Next" button within the page.
   - In this case, the navigation fails.
-We get stuck in the same page.
+We get stuck on the same page.
   - This is because `/posts/1` and `/posts/2` are both the *same route*.
   - If you look at the table above, both of them are in the `/posts/[id]` route.
-  - Since they are in the same route, the page does not get updated.
+  - Since they are on the same route, the page does not get updated.
 - So how do we update the page?
 There are two possible solutions:
   - We use `watch()` to keep an eye out on the `route` variable: if it changes, we take note of the new ID and retrieve the appropriate values. ([/src/pages/posts/[id].vue](./src/pages/posts/[id].vue), line 18-22)
   - OR we can use `onBeforeRouteUpdate(updateGuard)`, because as the name implies, this function gets triggered before the route gets updated, and we can use the `updateGuard` parameter to take note of the new ID. ([/src/pages/posts/[id].vue](./src/pages/posts/[id].vue), line 24-31)